python/devguide/internals/garbage-collector.rst

 collection starts.
 Initially only generation 0 is examined.
 If generation 0 has been examined more than ``threshold_`` times since generation 1 has been examined, then generation 1 is examined as well.
-With the third generation, things are a bit more complicated, see `Collecting the oldest generation`_ for more information.
+With the third generation, things are a bit more complicated, see :ref:`gc-oldest-generation` for more information.
 These thresholds can be examined using the :func:`gc.get_threshold` function: